mnot/I-D/uri-get-off-my-lawn/draft.md

 other specifications MUST NOT constrain, define structure or semantics for any path component.

 The only exception to this requirement is registered "well-known" URIs, as specified by {{RFC5785}}.
+See that document for a description of the applicability of that mechanism.

 URI Queries